RLDF-Dataset/RLDF/README.md

-# RLDF
+# RLDF: A Region-Level Deepfake Benchmark for Partial-Face Manipulation Detection

-RLDF: A Region-Level Deepfake Benchmark for Partial-Face Manipulation Detection
+> **Code and dataset coming soon.**